There are many different ways you can share your work, research, projects and initiatives with others.

 Example | Communities of Practice, in practice

-- Q&A interview: The back and forth Q&A style interview may be better suited to you and your presentation.
-Work with a facilitator or colleague to structure an informal conversation with you about your work.
+- Q&A interview: The back and forth Q&A style interview may be better suited for your presentation.
+Work with a facilitator or colleague to structure an informal conversation about your topic.

 Example | Common copyright concerns